3 Iranian citizens charged in broad hacking campaign in US

-WASHINGTON (AP) — The Justice Department said Wednesday that three Iranian citizens have been charged in the United States with cyberattacks that targeted power companies, local governments and small businesses and nonprofits, including a domestic violence shelter.
+WASHINGTON (AP) — The Justice Department said Wednesday that three Iranian citizens have been charged in the United States with ransomware attacks that targeted power companies, local governments and small businesses and nonprofits, including a domestic violence shelter.

-The charges accuse the hacking suspects of targeting hundreds of victims in the U.S. and other countries.
-Prosecutors say the hackers encrypted and stole data from victim networks and threatened to release it unless exorbitant ransom payments were made.
+The charges accuse the hacking suspects of targeting hundreds of entities in the U.S. and around the world, encrypting and stealing data from victim networks, and threatening to release it publicly or leave it encrypted unless exorbitant ransom payments were made.
 In some cases, the victims made those payments, the department said.

-The hackers are not believed to have been working on behalf of the Iranian government but instead for their own financial gain, and some of the victims were even in Iran, according to a senior Justice Department official who briefed reporters on the case on the condition of anonymity under ground rules set by the department.
-But the official said the activity exists because hackers are permitted by the Iranian government to largely operate with impunity.
+The Biden administration has tried to go after hackers who have held U.S. targets essentially hostage, often sanctioned or sheltered by adversaries.
+A Russia-based hacker group was accused of conducting a ransomware attack last year on Georgia-based Colonial Pipeline, which disrupted gas supplies along the East Coast.

 People are also reading…